 - The Project and Issue Type panel will also be updated with your list of Projects and Issue Labels.

 - Choose the Github project to link the integration; for instance, use the pre-created internal-wiki project.

 - Select the Github Issue Type for Acunetix to create when a vulnerability is found; in this example, use the custom type vulnerability.

 - Click Save at the top of the Add Issue Tracker panel.

 Configuring a Target to Report Issues to your Issue Tracker

-- From the "Issue Tracker" dropdown, select the name of the Github Integration configuration you wish to use
+- From the Issue Tracker dropdown, select the name of the Github Integration configuration you intend to use.

 Now that your Target is configured to link to Github, you need to Scan your Target.
 When the Scan is completed, you will be able to select the Vulnerabilities to submit to your Issue Tracker.

 Submitting Vulnerabilities to Github